+Correction: Child Killed-Louisiana story

 Louisiana man who said God said to kill daughter indicted

+A Louisiana man who told police God instructed him to kill his 18-month-old daughter so he'd be executed and resurrected has been indicted by a grand jury

-NEW ORLEANS – A Louisiana man who told police God instructed him to kill his 18-month-old daughter so he'd be executed and resurrected has been indicted.
+NEW ORLEANS (AP) — A Louisiana man who told police God instructed him to kill his 18-month-old daughter so he'd be executed and resurrected has been indicted.

 The Orleans Parish District Attorney's Office says in a news release that 46-year-old Mark Hambrick was charged Thursday with first-degree murder and second-degree cruelty in the Oct.
 17 death of Amina Hambrick.